elektrischerwalfisch/flatmark/README.md

 - Just requires basic php, no database needed
 - Supports **single-language** and **multi-language** setups
 - Auto-parses **Markdown** to HTML using [Parsedown](https://parsedown.org/)
-- **Custom meta fields** for title, description, and robots meta tag for each site
+- **Meta information** for title, description, and robots meta tag for each site
 - Provides simple **Shortcodes** to arrange and style your content (e.g. columns, different backgrounds)
 - Basic, responsive **Theme** which you can customize and enhance